When should you start ACT and SAT test prep for your homeschool student?

 Bonus tip: Wondering what to write for that pesky high school registration code when you’re filling out the test info?
 Memorize the code for homeschool students, which is 970000!

-- We’ve partnered with Olympia Prep to offer heavily discounted rates on ACT Testing and SAT Testing opportunities for homeschool families!
+- We’ve partnered with Olympia Prep to offer heavily discounted rates on ACT and SAT Test Prep opportunities for homeschool families!

 - Scholarships & Financial Aid Opportunities for Homeschoolers